 You have a couple of settings you can choose to change.

-The canvas size is like an image size.
+The canvas size is like the image size.
 Set it to suit your blog, but generally, 750px is large enough.

-Of course, the file size will increase if you make it too big and it could slow down your page loading speed.
+Of course, the file size will increase if you make it too big, which could slow down your page loading speed.

-You will then see a menu load below with “View” or “Download”.
-Click file download and you have made your gif.
+You will see a menu load below with “View” or “Download.”
+Click file download, and you have made your GIF.

 Columns just get reduced in size to fit a small screen, and then the text becomes too small to be able to read.